Brussels Airport presenting the Brussels Airport Aviation Awards

 Short Haul Airline Punctuality Award: Aer Lingus

 The Punctuality Awards are for those airlines with the best on-time performance.
-For the Punctuality Award we have selected the last six months of the past year, which better reflects the recovery of traffic.
-In 2021, Aer Lingus was the most punctual airline with an on-time performance of 93.5% for the departures from our airport.
+For the Punctuality Award, Brussels Airport has selected the last six months of the past year, which better reflects the recovery of traffic.
+In 2021, Aer Lingus was the most punctual airline with an on-time performance of 93.5% for departures from the airport.
 Aer Lingus performed slightly better than the other airlines nominated in this category: Air Europa, Eurowings, airBaltic and Croatia Airlines.

 Long Haul Airline Punctuality Award: Emirates

 The Punctuality Award for long haul Airlines goes to Emirates.
-Last year the airline realized an on-time performance of 88.6%.
+Last year the airline realised an on-time performance of 88.6%.
 Other nominees in this category were ANA, Qatar Airways, Etihad and Ethiopian.

 Cargo Awards